 — The General Conference Bulletin, May 18, 1909

 O my Lord, through all the opposition I grasp Your hand of Omnipotent power and entrust myself to You who judges righteously.
-Help me to represent Christ and learn to follow in His steps.
-I pray for the quickening influence of the power of God in my heart that I may speak Your words of truth.
+Help me to represent Christ in opposition, to be cheerful and to hold to the affirmative.
+I pray for Your power to reach hearts, help me speak only Your words of truth.
 Supply my lack by Your Holy Spirit that Your glory may be seen.